Department of Supply and Strategic Inventory

 - Supervising storage methods and maximising storage capacity.

-- Collecting materials confiscated by customs, verifying their validity, and adding them to the stock balance.
+- Collecting materials confiscated by customs, verifying their validity and adding them to the stock balance.

-- Receiving and resolving complaints related to stored materials.
+- Processing complaints pertaining to stored materials.